Rustam-Z/data-structures-and-algorithms/Computer_Algorithms.md

 - `build_max_heap()` - build max heap from unsorted array
 - `max_heapify()`
 - `extract_max_heap()`
-- How to do: take the max number put it about, then do heapify for
+- How to do: take the max number put it about, then do heapify for both children.
+Take the root node, and swap with the rightmost leaf child.
+Then delete root node after swap which is now in the leaf.
+Then again apply heapify, and extract max heap for whole array.

 ## Quick sort
 <img src="images/CA/quick.png" width=500>